-Whether you want to have a night out with your love or some friends, a bachelor or bachelorette party group, or birthday celebration in Columbus, there are lots of options for grown-up fun in Columbus.
+Whether you want to have a night out with your love or some friends, a bachelor or bachelorette party group, or birthday celebration in Columbus, there are lots of options for grown-up nights out in Columbus.

 Looking for something to do this weekend?
 Check out our list of weekend activities that is updated weekly for all of the Friday, Saturday, and Sunday fun.

 Happy Hours are always a good way to start off any night out!
 Enjoy some appetizers and drinks before you continue with the rest of your evening!
 Or if you’re not a late night person, a happy hour can be your entire night out!
 We have a huge list of Happy Hours around Columbus so you can find options in every area of the city. (link)

 Japanese steak houses are a fun option that’s different than a standard dinner out.
 The hibachi grill experience is fun with a group, or with just 2 people!
 These Japenese steak houses come highly recommended.

 Go on a Columbus Food Adventures Food Tour!
 They offer various tours each month focused on areas of town – or types of food!
 Groups of 8 or more can book a private tour, or pick a tour on the schedule for smaller groups.

 - Sur La Table: Pick from a wide variety of classes, including girls night out, date nights, Sushi 101, Mexican Street Style Tacos, Summer Entertaining, and more!

 - Williams Sonoma: The classes are typically help on the weekend morning, but the also offer some evening classes.
 Some classes focus more on technique or equipment, so they may be less food sampling than the standard cooking class.

 - Local Matters Pay-What-You-Can Cooking Classes: These classes are typically held on Monday and Thursday evenings, and focus on specific cuisine, cooking fundamentals, and gardening.
 There is no set fee for these classes; you can pay whatever you can.